AVSystem/scala-commons/docs/REST.md

 HTTP methods.
 However, `HEAD` and `OPTIONS` are handled automatically. `HEAD` requests are handled in exactly the same way as `GET` requests except the body is ultimately stripped from the response. `OPTIONS` is handled by returning a `200 OK` empty response with an `Allow` header containing the list of allowed HTTP methods on given path.
+For example, if you have `@GET` and `@POST` annotated methods in your REST API trait for some path, `OPTIONS` request for this path will return `GET,HEAD,POST,OPTIONS`.

 #### `GET` methods